Object Storage is for Everyone; It’s Time to Adopt it

 You need to plan carefully before choosing the technology that fits you best.
 If you plan to store lots of data, on-premises object stores are better.
 Doing a migration after storing hundreds of terabytes of data takes a lot of time, bandwidth, and can be costly.

-Object storage needs large capacities to start, right?
-Wrong; today you can start with three nodes and just a few TB of capacity, distributed in two or three datacenters for optimal resiliency and availability.
+Object storage needs large capacity to start?
+No. Today you can start with three nodes and just a few TB of capacity, distributed in two or three datacenters for optimal resiliency and availability.
 You can easily grow from there to multi-petabyte installations by adding additional nodes.
 There are clearly limits and constraints, but some solutions are much more flexible than others.
 Protocols are no longer an issue, since most of the object storage products available offer both S3 and Swift APIs.

-You need to find a solution that is flexible and easily adaptable to your future needs; one that allows you to sustain growth in capacity and throughput.
-This may be easier than you think…
+You need to find a solution that is flexible and easily adaptable to future needs; one that allows you to sustain growth in capacity and throughput.
+This may be easier than you think.

-Fourth, how to spend little money and get the best ROI
+How to spend little money and get the best ROI with OpenIO?

 Flexibility is the key.
 Taking for granted that you want to install a highly available and resilient configuration, we will begin with a 3-node cluster.
 These three nodes can be virtual (no additional hardware required in this case), or physical; or both.